-BEIRUT: It is a passion for life and nature and love for a homeland that made her visit and explore every hill, valley, and mountain of Lebanon.
+BEIRUT: It is a passion for life and nature and love for a homeland that made her visit and explore every Lebanonese hill, valley, and mountain.

-Fascinated by Lebanon’s breathtaking greenery and meditating the aged, abandoned, villages, Nidal Majdalani carries her camera and portrays a world chanted about by Lebanon's great men of thought.
+Fascinated by Lebanon’s breathtaking greenery, Nidal Majdalani carries her camera and portrays a world lauded by Lebanon's great men of thought.

 She is a professional photographer, a hiker, and an environmental and heritage activist.

-Surfing her page "Nidal.Majdalani" takes you through a glimpse of her photographs taken across Lebanon, stimulating both the mind and the imagination.
+Surfing her page "Nidal.Majdalani" takes you through a glimpse of her photographs captured across Lebanon that stimulate both the mind and the imagination.
 From Arz Tannourine, Bcharre to Chouf and onwards to Karmeed Douma, her adventures serve to spark any viewer's interest.

-Walk with her on a green plain in Akkar before descending with her to the bottom of the warm waters Kfarabidah, spend the day on the beaches of Batroun before witnessing the white sands of Anfe and Tripoli.
+Walk with her on a green plain in Akkar before descending with her to the bottom of the warm waters of Kfarabidah before spending the day on the beaches of Batroun and witnessing the white sands of Anfe and Tripoli.

-The images are taken with state of the art equipment which prompted Annahar to sit down with Nidal Majdalani, whose main objective is to encourage Lebanese to preserve their cultural and natural wonders and heritage.
+The images are taken with state of the art equipment which prompted Annahar to sit down with Nidal Majdalani, whose main objective is to encourage Lebanese to preserve their cultural and natural wonders.